benlew3/Cryptocurrencies/README.md

 In the image above, we are showing a 3-D scatter plot that represents the PCA data in clusters.
 This shows three classes of principal components by the different classes.<br>

 ![scatterplot](https://github.com/benlew3/Cryptocurrencies/blob/main/images/hvplot%20scatter.PNG) <br>
+In this final image, we are looking at how the 532 tradable coins are clustered and grouped together.
+We can see that there are 2 significant outliers in class 2.
+This graph depicts TotalCoinsMined to TotalCoinSupply.

 ## Difficulties
+The main difficulty I had encountered while building this analysis was the proper graphs.
+When rebuilding the graphs, I had to restart the instance in order to recreate the proper data every time.
+If there were any typos or mishandling of the data, I would need to restart after I had rectified each issue.